ericlau-solid/gatsby-event-modeling/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## TODO
-- remove unnamed lib (introduce react-jss)
 - introduce redux lib and replace provider with it (configure gatsby)
 - introduce redux saga
 - introduce axios interceptor to fake axio calls in development (so it becomes a true in memory app)
 - introduce material-ui
+- remove unnamed lib (introduce react-jss, refactor layout and ui components)
-- create ui and layout components
+- create additional ui and layout components for full semantic / responsive layout